alex23lemm/blogdown_source/content/posts/2020-07-12-using-amazon-rekognition-from-r/index.en.md

 series: []
 ---

-In this article we will demostrate how to access Amazon Rekognition using the fabulous [paws package](https://github.com/paws-r/paws), an AWS SDK for R, created by [David Kretch](https://github.com/davidkretch) and [Adam Banker](https://github.com/adambanker).
+In this article we will demonstrate how to access Amazon Rekognition using the fabulous [paws package](https://github.com/paws-r/paws), an AWS SDK for R, created by [David Kretch](https://github.com/davidkretch) and [Adam Banker](https://github.com/adambanker).

 [Amazon Rekognition](https://aws.amazon.com/rekognition/) is a service for image and video analysis which comes with pre-trained deep learning models and a simple API which makes it easy for developers to add these analytics capabilities to their applications.